XRecoEU/WP4-T4.2-GDGS_API/README.md

 - **api_app**: FastAPI-based API that produces queries and obtains results from asynchronous tasks.
 This acts as an interface to the source code of GDGS.
 - **celery_worker**: Celery container that creates asynchronous tasks.
 This is the main component which runs the code of GDGS as asynchronous tasks.
 - **redis**: Message broker and database for the queue and jobs.
 It manages the communication between the API and the Celery container.
+- **MinIO**: MinIO local container in case that no remote MinIO container is running.

 #### Creating a configuration file